-A feasibility study for the project was completed in early 2018 and a suitable location for the school was found later in the year.
+A feasibility study for the project was completed in early 2018 and a suitable location for the school near the village of Niofoin (1 hour from Korhogo) was found later in the year.
 A ‘Management Group’ was formed with 19 members including young farmers, representatives of farmer cooperatives and the school professor.
-The project has received warm support from the local community, with enthusiasm about the shared vision for economic development in the area.
+This group will take important decisions related to the project.
+The project has received warm support from the local community who shares the vision for economic development in the area.

 About our partner